 - Anxiety disorders

-In order to best treat these disorders and your addiction to codeine it is, therefore, vital that you find appropriate help either through a trained medical professional who understands addiction or attend an intensive outpatient/inpatient drug rehab facility that specializes in dual diagnosis treatment.
-Even if you don’t feel you need dual diagnosis treatment for a co-occurring disorder, seeking help through a drug rehab facility will prove to be your best option for kicking an addiction to codeine to the curb and never returning back to it in the future.
+To best treat these disorders and your addiction to codeine, it is, therefore, vital that you find appropriate help through a trained medical professional who understands addiction or attend an intensive outpatient/inpatient drug rehab facility specializing in dual diagnosis treatment.
+Even if you don’t feel you need dual diagnosis treatment for a co-occurring disorder, seeking help through a drug rehab facility will be your best option for kicking an addiction to codeine to the curb and never returning to it in the future.

 If you or a loved one is suffering from an addiction to codeine, the time to get help is now.
-Break free from the chains of addiction today and be on a path to a better tomorrow right now.
+Contact us for more information so you can break free from the chains of addiction today and start down the path to a better tomorrow.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.